 - The use of heading tags is still semantically important to search engines.
 One single H1 tag at the top (and always the first heading), followed by h2’s and h3’s is the most natural format.
 Don’t stuff headings.
 Use them naturally.

-- Link to other help articles on your site to show the search engines that your taking the reader down a path of problem solving.
+- Link to other help center articles on your site to show the search engines that you are taking the reader down a path of problem-solving.

 - Give your images some relevant alt tags.
 Images are searchable too!

 - Verify your site with Google Search Console.
 To them, this step is an important signal of legitimacy.
 If you are using a third-party tool for your knowledge base or help center, the easiest way is to add the meta tag to the head of your site.

 - Every site needs a sitemap.
 If you verified your site with Google Search Console, make sure to submit the sitemap.

 - Your site needs to be responsive and mobile-ready.
 (This should be a no brainer by now)